 Date:

 County of Detention Center:

 Sponsoring School District:

 Persons in Attendance (with titles):

 Name of primary (district-funded) teacher:

-Certificate Number:Endorsement(s): Names of any additional teacher(s):
+Certificate Number:Endorsement(s):

-Names of any additional teacher(s): Endorsement(s):
+Names of any additional teacher(s):

+Certificate Number(s): Endorsement(s):

 Do the teachers have any specialized credentials with respect to special education or LEP instruction?

-Are there any supplemental instructional staff, such as resource teachers or instructional assistants, available at the school?
+Are there any supplemental instructional staff, such as resource teachers or instructional assistants available at the school?

 Are any instructors teaching outside their subject area?

-How many school districts formally comprise your detention center area?
-Please list:
+How many school districts formally comprise your detention center area?Please list: Comments:

-ricase list.

-Comments: